lorki0052/YTViewerBot/readme.txt

 4)chromedriver.exe version should match your [google chrome] version 5)Change [Path_to]
-5)launch from "launcher.ps1" (but u need edit him with correct path to project)
+5)launch from "launcher.ps1" (but u need edit it with correct path to project)